fau-is/IntroCS/TechTest/README.md

 ## Run the Program

-Write the following command into the terminal and execute
+Write the following command into the terminal and execute it!
 ~~~
 make welcome
 ~~~